joffrey-bion/krossbow/docs/migration-guides.md

 Here are some details about how to migrate from one major version to another.

+## From 9.x to 10.x

+### Upgrade to OkHttp 5

+The `krossbow-websocket-okhttp` module now uses OkHttp 5.
+If you're using this web socket engine, make sure you align your dependencies to avoid surprises.

+### Ktor 2 (legacy) module removal

+The `krossbow-websocket-ktor-legacy` artifact is no longer published.
+Please migrate to Ktor 3 and use `krossbow-websocket-ktor`.

 ## From 8.x to 9.x

 ### Ktor 2 moved to legacy module